Sectly/ezsign/README.md

-# pgpsign
+# ezsign
-CLI app to sign and verify files using PGP
+CLI app to sign and verify files